fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

-** If any modules are required, PowerShell will request to install (user level, no admin access required) **
+** If any modules are required, PowerShell will request to install (user level, no admin access required) ** ** if tabular editor is not installed, the metadata and model wont work - but the report, model, and dataflow backup feature should still work **

 ## Features